Ernst Haas: Exhibitions

 In 1962 the Museum of Modern Art in New York presented a ten-year survey of Haas's color photography.
 Titled Ernst Haas: Color Photography, the exhibition marked MoMA's first solo-artist retrospective exhibition dedicated to color work, and took place during Edward Steichen’s final year as director of the museum's Department of Photography.
 It was realized by Steichen’s successor John Szarkowski, and consisted of about 80 prints including Haas’s motion studies and color essays.
 Of Haas’ revelatory color imagery, Steichen has said, “He is a free spirit, untrammelled by tradition and theory, who has gone out and found beauty unparalleled in photography.”
 No exhibition catalogue was produced at the time, but the original prints exist, allowing a much later "re-creation" of the exhibition.

 Before his solo exhibition at MoMA, Haas had been included in Steichen's exhibition The Family of Man, which premiered in 1955 and traveled to 38 countries.

 Advertising and stills photography

 Haas was a respected stills photographer for many films, including The Misfits, Little Big Man, Moby Dick, Hello Dolly, West Side Story, and Heaven's Gate.
 John Huston employed Haas as a second-unit director for his 1966 film The Bible: In the Beginning (a.k.a.
 The Bible), to visualize the section devoted to creation.

-In addition to editorial journalism and unit stills work, Haas was also highly regarded for advertising photography, contributing groundbreaking campaigns for Volkswagen automobiles and Marlboro cigarettes, among other clients.
+Haas was notable for his editorial journalism and unit stills work, but was reluctant to pursue work in advertising before meeting Amil Gargano, an uncharacteristic advertising art director.
+Gargano hired Haas after their first meeting for a photojournalist trip to Scandinavia for his client SAS in 1965.
+During their two-week trip, Haas explained his reluctance to advertising.
+A photographer friend suggested Haas take a year off and make a lot more money photographing for advertising.
+"If I do that, after one year, I won't be able to tell the difference between good and bad work anymore."
+However, the photographs he shot for SAS were more art than advertising.